nicoleburke/hackathon_gui/README.md

 ## README

-This is a ReadMe file for the mobi_qc_gui.
+This contains the sample GUI we created for the CMI Hackathon 2025.
+We created a GUI that can visualize quality control measures for mult-modal data collection.